-- L. If discussions are deemed necessary, prior to entering into discussions, a "Priority List" of responsible Offerors submitting acceptable and potentially acceptable proposals shall be generated.
-The Priority List may be limited to a minimum of three responsible Offerors who submitted the highest-scored proposals.
-The objective of these discussions is to clarify issues regarding the Offeror's proposal before the Best and Final Offer (BAFO) is tendered. - M. A presentation may be requested by HTDC from all Priority Listed Offerors prior to discussions. - N. If during presentations or discussions with Priority Listed Offerors there is a need for any substantial clarification or change in the RFP, the RFP shall be amended by an addendum to incorporate such clarification or change.
-Addenda to the RFP shall be distributed only to Priority Listed Offerors. - O. Following any discussions, Priority Listed Offerors will be invited to submit their BAFO, if required.
-The evaluation committee reserves the right to have additional rounds of discussions with the Priority Listed Offerors prior to the submission of the BAFO. - P. The date and time for Offerors to submit their BAFO, if any, is indicated in Section 1.5, RFP Schedule and Significant Dates.
-If Offeror does not submit a notice of withdrawal or a BAFO, the Offeror's immediate previous offer shall be construed as its BAFO. - Q. BAFO will be scored in accordance with the evaluation criteria in Section 4.
-The evaluation committee will then make its recommendation.
-The Procurement Officer will award the contract to the Offeror whose proposal is determined to be the most advantageous to the State taking into consideration price and the evaluation factors set forth in Section 4. - R. The contents of any proposal shall not be disclosed during the review, evaluation, discussion, presentation or negotiation process.
+- 5.4 The Procurement Officer, or an evaluation committee approved by the Procurement Officer, shall evaluate the proposals in accordance with the evaluation criteria in Section Four. - 5.5 Proposals may be accepted on evaluation without discussion.
+However, if deemed necessary, prior to entering into discussions, a "priority list" of responsible Offerors submitting acceptable and potentially acceptable proposals shall be generated.
+The priority list may be limited to a minimum of three responsible Offerors who submitted the highest-ranked proposals.
+The objective of these discussions is to clarify issues regarding the Offeror's proposal before the BAFO is tendered. - 5.6 If during discussions there is a need for any substantial clarification or change in the RFP, the RFP shall be amended by an addendum to incorporate such clarification or change.
+Addenda to the RFP shall be distributed only to priority listed Offerors. - 5.7 Following any discussions, Priority Listed Offerors will be invited to submit their BAFO, if required.
+The Procurement Officer or an evaluation committee reserves the right to have additional rounds of discussions with the Priority Listed Offerors prior to the submission of the BAFO. - 5.8 The date and time for Offerors to submit their BAFO, if any, is indicated in Section 1.4, RFP Schedule and Significant Dates.
+If Offeror does not submit a notice of withdrawal or a BAFO, the Offeror's immediate previous offer shall be construed as its BAFO. - 5.9 After receipt and evaluation of the BAFOs in accordance with the evaluation criteria in Section Four, the Procurement Officer or an evaluation committee will make its recommendation.
+The Procurement Officer will award the contract to the Offeror whose proposal is determined to be the most advantageous to the State taking into consideration price and the evaluation factors set forth in Section Four.

+- 5.10 The contents of any proposal shall not be disclosed during the review, evaluation, or discussion.
 Once award notice is posted, all proposals, successful and unsuccessful, become available for public inspection.
-Those sections that the Offeror and the State agree are confidential and/or proprietary identified by the Offerors, shall be excluded from access. - S. The evaluation committee reserves the right to determine what is in the best interest of the State for purposes of reviewing and evaluating proposals submitted in response to the RFP.
-The evaluation committee will conduct a comprehensive, fair and impartial evaluation of proposals received in response to the RFP. - T. The RFP, any addenda issued, and the successful Offeror's proposal shall become a part of the contract.
+Those sections that the Offeror and the State agree are confidential and/or proprietary that were identified by the Offerors shall be excluded from access. - 5.11 The Procurement Officer or an evaluation committee reserves the right to determine what is in the best interest of the State for purposes of reviewing and evaluating proposals submitted in response to the RFP.
+The Procurement Officer or an evaluation committee will conduct a comprehensive, fair and impartial evaluation of proposals received in response to the RFP. - 5.12 The RFP, any addenda issued, and the successful Offeror's proposal shall become a part of the contract.
 All proposals shall become the property of the State of Hawaii.